kyegomez/RT-2/README.md

 ## Introduction

 Robotic Transformer 2 (RT-2) is an advanced Vision-Language-Action (VLA) model that leverages both web and robotics data to generate actionable instructions for robotic control.

 RT-2 builds upon the successes of its predecessor, RT-1, and demonstrates superior capabilities in generalization, reasoning, and understanding across visual and semantic domains.
-Developed by [kyegomez](https://github.com/kyegomez), this README provides a comprehensive guide to understanding, installing, and using RT-2.

 ## Value Proposition